Recruitment Sources and Strategies

 ASHA's online Career Center is a service for matching employers and prospective employees.
 Employers can place ads online, as well as review hundreds of resumes that job seekers post at no charge.
 The "Manage Your Account" option helps employers organize and process applicants, and the "Resume Agent" sends an e-mail when a resume that matches an employer's specific criteria is entered into the system.
 ASHA also publishes The ASHA Leader, a newsmagazine that carries employment ads and is distributed to more than 130,000 professionals and students.

-ASHA has developed a brochure and PDF presentation that can be used to promote the profession:
+ASHA has developed a brochure that can be used to promote the profession: Reward Yourself With a Career as a School-Based Speech-Language Pathologist [PDF].

 In The Impact of Mentoring on Teacher Retention: What the Research Says, successful mentoring programs that are multifaceted; time-intensive; and involve effective mentors, common planning time, and collaboration with other teachers are reported to be more likely to result in substantial differences in teacher retention outcomes.